md2java/md2java-kbridge/README.md

 			<artifactId>avro-schema-model</artifactId>
 			<version>0.0.1-SNAPSHOT</version>
 		</dependency>
-	4) in application.properties provide
-	spring.config.import=classpath:kbridge.properties,classpath:application-kbridge.properties

-	5) add @EnableKbridge on main class.
+	4) add @EnableKbridge on main class.

-    6) write your spring component for payload transformation and mapping [kafka to mq]
+    5) write your spring component for payload transformation and mapping [kafka to mq]
        1) for kafka to mq use --KafkaPayloadTransformer
        2) for mq to kafka use --MqPayloadTransformer